-Home Resources Accessories & tools Archery Gloves: Finger Protection Explained
+Home Resources Accessories & tools Archery Gloves: Finger Protection for Recurve & Longbow

 Accessories & tools

-Most archery gloves cover only the fingertips rather than the full hand.
-These individual fingertip covers are technically called finger stalls.
-The surface that contacts the dacron bowstring is kept smooth and slick to reduce friction, which supports a cleaner, more consistent release.
+Most shooting gloves cover only the fingertips rather than the full hand.
+These individual covers are called finger stalls.
+The contact surface is kept smooth and slick to reduce friction and support a cleaner release.
+Common facing materials include:

 • Nylon-faced finger stalls — notably durable and slick, reducing friction for faster arrow speeds and cleaner releases.

-Some archer gloves include a wrist strap or elastic band to keep the glove seated during the shot.
-Others add reinforced fingertips or a padded palm for extended practice sessions.
+Some archer gloves include a wrist strap to keep the glove seated during the shot; others add reinforced fingertips or a padded palm for extended practice sessions.

 Archery Gloves vs. Finger Tabs